nawrockie/ribosensor_wrapper/00README.txt

 Authors: Eric Nawrocki and Alejandro Schaffer
 National Center for Biotechnology Information

-Current location of code and other relevant files:
+Current location of code and other relevant files within NCBI:
 /panfs/pan1/dnaorg/ssudetection/code/ribosensor_wrapper/

 The initial setup of ribosensor is intended for internal NCBI usage in